 Edward and Mary had at least six children:

-• Edward Green (1795-????), my 4th great-grand uncle.
+- Edward Green (1795-????), my 4th great-grand uncle.
 He was born on 13 December 1795 and baptised on the 20th at St Paul’s Church, Norwich, Norfolk.
-Some online sources suggest he became a tailor in London but there are too many candidates to pin him down firmly.
+Some online sources suggest he became a tailor in London but there are several candidates and it’s hard to pin him down firmly.

-• Sarah Green (1804-1854), my 4th great-grand aunt.
+- Sarah Green (1804-1854), my 4th great-grand aunt.
 Sarah was baptised at St Nicholas’s Church in Great Yarmouth on 30 July 1804 and grew up in the town.
-She married Great Yarmouth man John Gilbert, who had also been born in 1804, at St Clement and St Edmund in Norwich on 30 May 1827.
-In Yarmouth John worked as a policeman and the couple raised a family.
-However, it appears that John changed his jobs frequently.
+She married John Gilbert at St Clement and St Edmund in Norwich on 30 May 1827.
+He’d been born on 11 May 1804 and baptised the following day in Yarmouth to parents Michael and Sarah (nee Doughty).
+John was working as a policeman at the time of the 1841 Census and the Norfolk Chronicle of 28 December 1844 reported that he had apprehended a man stealing hay early one morning.
+However, it appears that John changed jobs frequently.
 In 1851 he was a ropemaker and living on Regent Road, by 1861 he was a fisherman and 10 years later he was a labourer.
-The Norfolk News of 5 September 1868 reported that he and another boatman James Gilbert had been sentenced to three months hard labour for stealing 23 pairs of soles from the carrier-cutter Silver Cloud when it docked at Yarmouth.
-Sarah had died by this point and was buried in the town in 1854.
-John survived her by 20 years and was buried on 15 March 1874.
+But by this point he was a widower, as Sarah had died in 1854.
+John actually ended up on the wrong side of the law.
+The Norfolk News of 5 September 1868 reported that he and his son James Gilbert had been sentenced to three months hard labour for stealing 23 pairs of soles from the carrier-cutter Silver Cloud when it docked at Yarmouth.
+By 1871 he was boarding with his son John’s family in Yarmouth and working as a labourer.
+He died in Great Yarmouth Hospital and was buried on 15 March 1874.
 Their children were:

-• Sarah Gilbert (1830-????).
-She does not appear in the records after her baptism so probably died before the 1841 census.
+- Sarah Gilbert (1830-????) was baptised in Great Yarmouth.
+She does not appear in the records after her baptism so probably died before the 1841 census, however no record has been found.

-• John Michael Gilbert (1832-1915).
-A sailmaker by trade, he married Harriet Leech of Palling in Norfolk and raised a family in Yarmouth.
+- John Michael Gilbert (1832-1915) was baptised in Great Yarmouth.
+Initially going to sea, he became a sailmaker by trade, married Harriet Leech of Palling in Norfolk in 1857 and raised a family in Yarmouth.
 They lived in the town all their lives.
-Harriet died the year after her husband, in 1916.
+John died there in 1915, Harriet in 1916.